thompson42/pyspark-dse-cookbook/README.md

   1000
 ```

-1. Note the job running in the Spark Master UI.
+1. Note the job running in the Spark Master UI
 2. Click thru to the Application UI and take note of job details
 3. Go back to the Spark Master UI and wait till the job finishes
 4. Note that you can no longer view the Application UI

-The application logs are quite verbose and as such are destroyed at the end of a successful run, to keep them activate the Spark history server.
+The application logs are quite verbose and as such are destroyed at the end of a successful run, to keep them for debugging, analysis and performance tuning you will need to activate the Spark history server.

 #### Activate the Spark history server